-Analyzing data from The Cancer Genome Atlas, or TCGA, we also found an association between high CXCL12 expression and pancreatic tumors with low KRAS mutant allele frequency (\leq 5%, representing approximately 30% of pancreatic cancer patients).
+Analyzing data from The Cancer Genome Atlas, or TCGA, we also found an association between high CXCL12 expression and pancreatic tumors with low KRAS mutant allele frequency (≤ 5%, representing approximately 30% of pancreatic cancer patients).
 This observation may lead to the use of KRAS mutant allele frequency as a tool which may help identify patients with tumors overexpressing CXCL12 and more likely to respond to tipifarnib therapy.
-We believe these findings support the development of tipifarnib in pancreatic cancer and we are exploring opportunities for conducting a proof-of-concept study in this indication.
+We believe these findings support the development of tipifarnib in pancreatic cancer and we anticipate initiating a Phase 2 proof-of-concept clinical trial in the second half of 2020.